ArcaanGroup/templates/ARCHITECTURE.md

 - **E2E Tests**: Test full flows through API

 **Testing Requirements:**
+- Test-driven development (TDD) steps must be taken for any effort
 - Every new feature must include tests at appropriate layers
 - Refactoring must not break existing tests
 - Code coverage should be maintained at acceptable levels
 - All tests must pass before merging any changes
-- Test-driven development (TDD) is encouraged for complex business logic

 ## Next Steps